rvandewater/YAIB/README.md

 This paper can also be found on arxiv [2306.05109](https://arxiv.org/abs/2306.05109)

 # 💿Installation

 YAIB is currently ideally installed from source, however we also offer it an early PyPi release.

 ## Installation from source

 First, we clone this repository using git:

 ````
 git clone https://github.com/rvandewater/YAIB.git
 ````

 Please note the branch.
 The newest features and fixes are available at the development branch:

 ````
 git checkout development
 ````

 YAIB can be installed using a conda environment (preferred) or pip.
 Below are the three CLI commands to install YAIB using **conda**.

 The first command will install an environment based on Python 3.10.

 ```
-conda env update -f <environment.yml|environment_mps.yml>
+conda env update -f environment.yml
 ```

-> Use `environment.yml` on x86 hardware and `environment_mps.yml` on Macs with Metal Performance Shaders.
+> Use `environment.yml` on x86 hardware.
+Please note that this installs Pytorch as well.

+> For mps, one needs to comment out _pytorch-cuda_, see the [PyTorch install guide](https://pytorch.org/get-started/locally/).

 We then activate the environment and install a package called `icu-benchmarks`, after which YAIB should be operational.